 The COVID-19 pandemic is causing financial stress for a lot of people.
 Creating and maintaining a livable budget can help ensure you’re using your money wisely, tracking your income, cutting costs, and looking for ways to supplement cash flow as needed.
 It’s also a good time to perform an insurance check-up for your home, life, and business, to prepare in the event the unexpected happens.

 If you don’t already have a household budget, now is the time to create one.
 The Federal Trade Commission offers a free worksheet.
 Make a list of all essential expenditures like your mortgage, car payment, credit card debt, and other financial obligations.
 Next, make a list of nonessential items, like dining out, subscriptions you rarely use, and expenditures you can forego, like car washes, housekeeping, hobbies, and entertainment.
-After you cut expenses to the bone, according to Experian, you should try to set aside a cash fund that covers at least three-to-six months of living expenses.
+After you cut expenses to the bone, according to Experian, you should try to set aside a cash fund that covers at least three-to-six months of living expenses (which can vary depending on your particular life stage).
 This will help cover you in the event you suffer an injury, job loss, theft, or some type of unexpected expense or financial shortfall.

 Have A Sale